learn-co-curriculum/dsc-object-oriented-attributes-with-functions/README.md

 ## Summary
-In this lesson, we were able to mimic a complex domain model using a Business and customer class with a few instance methods and variables.
-Soon we will see that our domain models will use other classes, instance methods, and instance variables to create more functionality in our programs.
+In this lesson, you were able to mimic a complex domain model using a Business and customer class with a few instance methods and variables.